fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_vap.html.markdown

 * `passphrase` - WPA Pre-shared key.
 * `concurrent_clients` - Number of clients that can connect using this pre-shared key.
 * `comment` - Comment.
+* `mpsk_schedules` - Firewall schedule for MPSK passphrase.
+The passphrase will be effective only when at least one schedule is valid.
+The structure of `mpsk_schedules` block is documented below.

+The `mpsk_schedules` block supports:

+* `name` - Schedule name.

 The `vlan_pool` block supports: